EdinburghParkLife/ParkLifeToolkit/README.md

 ### Add error handling

-If, on a multiple choice quesiton, the user types something in that isn't one of the options you can ask the question again.
+If, on a multiple choice question, the user types something in that isn't one of the options you can ask the question again.
 To do this, connect the `on error` Transition to either an error message `node`, then back to the question again.
 Or simply back to the question immediately to re-ask it.